Why Automate This?

 - Scanned quality: Low-resolution scans (below 150 DPI) reduce extraction accuracy.
 Where possible, request native digital PDFs from vendors rather than scans.

 "The vendor name appears in the top-left corner of the first page."— spatial hints improve accuracy. - Non-standard field labels: Some vendors use non-standard labels (“Bill-to Party” instead of “Vendor Name”).
-Update your SOP to list the alternative labels your documents use.
+Update your AOP to list the alternative labels your documents use.

 - Multi-page line items: If line items spanning multiple pages are only partially extracted, add: